-The Company's principal investments are presented at fair value with change in unrealized appreciation or depreciation and realized gains and losses recognized in the Statement of Operations within Investment Income in the Statement of Operations.
+The Company's principal investments are presented at fair value with change in the unrealized appreciation or depreciation and realized gains and losses recognized within Investment Income in the Statement of Operations.

 For certain instruments, the Company has elected the fair value option.
 Such election is irrevocable and is applied on an investment by investment basis at initial recognition.
-The Company has applied the fair value option for certain loans that otherwise would not have been carried at fair value with gains and losses recorded in net income.
-Fair valuing these loans is consistent with how the Company accounts for its other principal investments.
-Loans extended to third parties are recorded within Loans, at Fair Value in the Statement of Financial Condition.
+The Company has applied the fair value option for certain loans and unfunded loan commitments that otherwise would not have been carried at fair value with gains and losses recorded in net income.
+Fair valuing these loans and unfunded loan commitments is consistent with how the Company accounts for its other principal investments.
+Loans extended to third parties are recorded within Loans, at Fair Value and unfunded loan commitments are recorded within Accounts Payable, Accrued Expenses and Other Liabilities in the Statement of Financial Condition.
 Changes in the fair value of such instruments are recognized in Investment Income in the Statement of Operations.
 Interest income on interest bearing loans on which the fair value option has been elected is based on stated coupon rates adjusted for the accretion of purchase discounts, where applicable.
 This interest income is recorded within Interest Income and Other in the Statement of Operations.
-Further disclosure on instruments for which the fair value option has been elected is presented in Note 5 "Fair Value Option" to the financial statements.
+Further disclosure on instruments for which the fair value option has been elected is presented in Note 4 "Fair Value Option" to the financial statements.